apigee-127/bagpipes-examples/README.md

 # Bagpipes-examples
-Examples of using Bagpipes (in swagger-node)
+Examples of using Bagpipes (via swagger-node)